Celebrating Over 21 Years of Excellent Service

 • For tax purposes, your IRA provider may withhold 10% of your IRA money, provided you instruct it not to do it.
 When you put the money back into your IRA within 60 days, you must deposit the full original balance, plus the 10%.
 Or else, taxes and an early distribution penalty will be applicable to the portion that was withheld.

-When Should You Borrow against Your IRA?
+When Should You Borrow Against Your IRA?

-Explore all other avenues first, such as:
+It’s best to explore all other avenues first, such as:

 • Making a tax-free withdrawal from the initial investment in a Roth IRA